Zuccanoes (stuffed zucchini) are an ultra filling vegetarian dinner with almonds, rice, savory veggies, and fresh herbs!

-These lovely and adorable Zuccanoes are coming to you from the iconic Moosewood Cookbook by Mollie Katzen.
+These lovely and adorable Zuccanoes – Stuffed Zucchini are coming to you from the iconic Moosewood Cookbook by Mollie Katzen.
 Our old next door neighbor (miss you Lydia!!) had this on her shelf and I leafed through it a few times I was over there.
 We went to a library bookstore a few months ago and I was so excited to find it on the shelves for $1.
 This is only my 2nd recipe from it, but it became a fast favorite of ours!

 We usually only eat meat 2-3 times per week so I’m always looking for vegetarian dishes that are really filling and can stand alone as a full meal.
-This stuffed zucchini fits both of those categories.
+These zuccanoes – stuffed zucchini fit both of those categories.
 I know lots of you that have gardens are overrun with zucchini right now, so I thought it a good time to share this recipe with you!
 The filling is a mixture of veggies, nuts, spices, and herbs, and like most of the recipes I share can be altered depending on what you have on hand.
 I’ve followed the original recipe pretty strictly the few times I’ve made it, but only because we happened to have the ingredients readily available.

 It’s a great way to avoid meat for a meal and the flavor isn’t anything to scoff at either!

 - ½ lb mushrooms, minced

 - 1½ cups cooked rice (white or brown)